verisimilitudinous/raptmap/README.md

 docker-compose up
 ```

 Your first use of this `up` command will take some time.
 Docker needs to download all of the app's dependencies.
 Subsequent runs will be much quicker.
 Go to [localhost:3000](http://localhost:3000).
 The app should be running.
 You'll see an error message; that's normal until the databases are created.

 ## Docker pitfalls

 If Docker gives you shade about port conflicts on the host machine (i.e., your computer), then there are a few options:

-* set up Docker and run this app within a clean VM;
+* set up Docker, and run this app, within a clean VM;
 * sniff out the conflicting ports on your machine and stop said services, then try again;
 * change the port mappings in `docker-compose.yml` and your `.env` file.